elpres — electronic presentations

 \end{minipage}

-4.4 Incremental slides (overlays)
+4.4 Add incremental slides (overlays) to a presentation

-If the contents of slides are to be made visible step by step this can be achieved by a series of output PDF or (PS) files (carrying the same page number) usually called overlays.
+If the contents of slides are to be made visible step by step this can be achieved by a series of output PDF or (PS) pages (carrying the same page number) usually called overlays.
 It may also be of interest to change a highlighting color in a series of overlays.
 This is most easily done by using the excellent overlays package written by Andreas Nolda.

 To generate a series of four overlays sequentially showing four lines of a list: